Volyně

-Volyně (Wolin) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
+Volyně (/cs/; Wolin) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 3,000 inhabitants.
+The town is located on the Volyňka River in the Bohemian Forest Foothills.

+Volyně became a town in 1299.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Volyně is the Renaissance town hall.

 Administrative division

 Volyně consists of five municipal parts (in brackets population according to the 2021 census):